StefanZander/lecture_notes/swcs/html/docs/organisation.md

         Please also enter the **correct module** (WAI/SWCS) your request is referring to.

-        N.B.
-        _Although these things are discussed in the lecture, a significant number of students' emails usually contain the previous template in the stated form..._
+        N.B. _Although these things are discussed in the lecture, a significant number of students' emails usually contain the previous template in the stated form..._

 ## In-Class Lectures

+!!! warning
+    **Corona Update**
+    Due to the corona crisis, there will be **no in-class lectures** during the summer term 2020.
+    Instead, we will use **BigBlueButton (BBB)** for all lectures (--> Link: <https://rooms.fbi.h-da.de>).

+- Dates of the lectures will be announced via Email and via the OBS Calendar
+    - _-->_ so please make sure that your email and calendar subscription is up-to-date
 - Depends on the student's familirarity with the topic;
 - In general only very few – but attendance is compulsory
     - Kick-off meeting